stele95/LinVAM/README.md

 After installing from AUR, run ``sudo usermod -aG tty,input $USER`` to allow [uinput access without sudo](https://github.com/stele95/LinVAM?tab=readme-ov-file#udev-rule-for-input)

 ### Requirements
+- python packages:
   - PyQt6
   - sounddevice
   - srt
   - requests
   - tqdm
   - vosk
 - ffmpeg
 - [ydotool](https://github.com/ReimuNotMoe/ydotool)

 ### Optional requirements
 - HCS voicepacks

-### Install steps
+### Install manually
+Since ``LinVAM`` relies on ``python`` to run, there are two ways of installing it.
+Both ways require that ``python3`` is installed.

+#### 1. Installing by using system python packages (``LinVAM`` should use the system Qt theme if installed this way)
-- install python3 and pip
+- install pip and all [required packages](https://github.com/stele95/LinVAM?tab=readme-ov-file#requirements) using your system package manager
+- Download the source code zip file from the latest release from the [Releases page](https://github.com/stele95/LinVAM/releases), extract it and run ``source build-and-install.sh`` from the ``scripts`` folder in the extracted files
+- Don't forget to restart your device after finishing installation steps

+#### 2. Installing by creating a virtual environment for ``LinVAM`` python packages (``LinVAM`` will have a default theme that doesn't use the system Qt theme settings)
 - install [ydotool](https://github.com/ReimuNotMoe/ydotool) and ffmpeg
-- Download the source code zip file from the latest release from the [Releases page](https://github.com/stele95/LinVAM/releases), extract it and run ``build-and-install.sh`` from the ``scripts`` folder in the extracted files
+- Download the source code zip file from the latest release from the [Releases page](https://github.com/stele95/LinVAM/releases), extract it, enter scripts folder, open terminal in that folder and execute the following command:

+    source setup-python-virtual-environment.sh && source build-and-install.sh

 - Don't forget to restart your device after finishing installation steps

 ## Build
-- install python3 and pip
-- install [Nuitka](https://github.com/Nuitka/Nuitka) by running the following command

-        pip install nuitka
+- install ``python3`` and ``nuitka`` using you preferred method of installation (system packages or python virtual environment)
 - Run the ``build.sh`` script

 ## Configuring uinput access